Code-Institute-Submissions/TomaszWoloszyn983-mini-tax-calculator_DecResub/README.md

  - Choose APIs and Services option and click Library.
  - Enable two APIs:
     * Google Drive Api that provides credentials for security access.
-      Select Create Credential option and create credentials for the application data.
+      > Select Create Credential option and create credentials for the application data.
-      Create Service account, name it, mark as Editor (or owner) and select the JSon option.
+      > Create Service account, name it, mark as Editor (or owner) and select the JSon option.
 Click continue to download the credential file to your computer.
+Add the file the   Mini_Tax_Talculator workspace.

     * Google Sheet allows to create you own sheet where your data can stored and analized.
+      > To achive this create a new sheet.
+Copy client_email from credential file in your workspace.
+Select "Share" option in your sheet and paste the client_email in the diagram.

 ------------------ !!!!!!!!!!!!!!!!!!! ------------------- !!!!!!!!!!!!!!!!!!!!!!!!! ---------------------

 For Heroku deployment, follow these steps to connect your GitHub repository to the newly created app: